MJoergen/HyperRAM/README.md

 ### Clock synthesis

-As mentioned previously, controlling the physical I/O to the HyperRAM device requires two additional clocks:
+As mentioned previously, controlling the physical I/O to the HyperRAM device requires two additional clocks to get the correct timing:
-* A 100 MHz clock phase shifted 90 degrees.
+* A 100 MHz clock delayed 90 degrees.
 * A 200 MHz clock.

 Both are generated using a single MMCM.
 This is done in the file